 - Disable the user's Slack account.

-The next morning, the employee account will also be removed from any automatic email lists, which will also remove them from systems such as Adobe and Microsoft licensing.
+By this time, the employee account will also be removed from any automatic email lists, which will also remove them from systems such as Adobe and Microsoft licensing.

 We do not support forwarding email to the supervisor.